xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 {--------------------------------------------------------------}
 ```

-Note the "guard"  test  preceding  the  call to Fin.
+Note the "guard"  test  preceding  the  call to `Fin`.
 That's what
 makes the whole thing work, and ensures that we don't try to read
 a line ahead.

 Try the code now.
 I think you'll like it better.

 If you refer to the code  we  did in the [last installment](tutor06_booleanexpressions.md), you'll
-find that I quietly sprinkled calls to Fin  throughout  the code,
+find that I quietly sprinkled calls to `Fin`  throughout  the code,
 wherever  a line break was appropriate.
 This  is  one  of  those
 areas that really affects the look  &  feel that I mentioned.
 At
 this  point  I  would  urge  you  to  experiment  with  different
 arrangements  and  see  how  you  like  them.
 If you want your
 language  to  be  truly  free-field,  then  newlines   should  be
 transparent.
 In  this  case,  the  best  approach is to put the
-following lines at the BEGINNING of Scan:
+following lines at the BEGINNING of `Scan`:

 ```delphi
 while Look = CR do